slimgroup/JUDI.jl/docs/src/basics.md

 # Getting Started

 These tutorials provide instructions of how to set up various modeling or inversion scenarios with JUDI.
-For a list of runnable Julia scripts and reproducable research, please also check out the [examples](https://github.com/slimgroup/JUDI.jl/tree/master/examples) directory on Github.
+For a list of runnable Julia scripts and reproducable research, please also check out the examples:
+ - The [examples](https://github.com/slimgroup/JUDI.jl/tree/master/examples/scripts) contains simple modelign and inversion examples such as FWI, LSRTM, and medical modeling.
+ - The [machine-learning](https://github.com/slimgroup/JUDI.jl/tree/master/examples/machine-learning) contains examples of machine learning using  the Flux.

 ```@contents
 Pages = ["tutorials.md"]